 The antibiotic susceptibility in Salmonella of animal origin have been monitored in Finland since the 1980s, and in Campylobacter as well as in indicator bacteria since the 1990s.
 Since regular monitoring began in 2002 (with the FINRES-Vet programme), the antibiotic susceptibility in Salmonella and Campylobacter as well as pathogenic and indicator bacteria isolated from animals have been studied.
 Furthermore, the incidence of MRSA in pigs and the prevalence of ESBL bacteria in domestic food-producing animals have been studied in separate projects in Finland.
 In 2014, a joint resistance monitoring programme of bacteria isolated from food-producing animals began in the EU region.
 The programme monitors the resistance in zoonotic and indicator bacteria as well as the incidence of ESBL/AmpC-producing bacteria isolated from slaughtered pigs, calves, and poultry.
 The results from Finland are presented in the FINRES-Vet reports.

 Monitoring of animal feed

-The incidence of antimicrobial resistance in animal feed has occasionally been studied in Finland, for example in 2018.
+The incidence of antibiotic resistance in animal feed has occasionally been studied in Finland, for example in 2018.
 The monitoring practices of animal feed has not been standardised in the EU region.

-Controlled use and reduced demand of antimicrobials are considered to be the best ways to combat antimicrobial resistance.
-The first recommendations on the use of antimicrobials for main inflammatory and infectious animal diseases were given already in 1996 in Finland.
+Controlled use and reduced demand of antimicrobials are considered to be the best ways to combat antibiotic resistance.
+The first recommendations on the use of antibiotics for main inflammatory and infectious animal diseases were given already in 1996 in Finland.
 The recommendations were last updated in 2016.